liqotech/liqo/docs/pages/User/GettingStarted/peer.md

 ### Presence of the virtual-node

-If the peering has been correctly performed, you should see a virtual node in addition to your physical nodes:
+If the peering has been correctly performed, you should see a virtual node (named `liqo-*`) in addition to your physical nodes:

 ```
 kubectl get nodes